bojand/fsto-2018-grpc/slides.md

 ???

-- Sometimes we want to use HTTP / JSON along with gRPC
+- Sometimes we want to suport HTTP / JSON along with gRPC
+- In that case we can use a `protoc` plugin to annotate our service definition with REST API details
-- `grpc-gateway` can be used to generate a Go stub that you then can create a go service proxy
+- `grpc-gateway` plugin can be used to generate code for a proxy service that will handle our HTTP/JSON requests
-- `grpc-gateway` can be used to generate swagger definition as well
+- `grpc-gateway` can be used to generate swagger definition and documentation
-- Maps streaming APIs to newline-delimited JSON streams
-- No BiDi streaming support

-- Envoy's gRPC-JSON transcoder filter allows a RESTful JSON API client to send requests to Envoy over HTTP and get proxied to a gRPC service.
-The HTTP mapping for the gRPC service has to be defined by custom options.
+- Alternatively Envoy's gRPC-JSON transcoder filter can be used to allow a RESTful JSON API client to send requests to Envoy over HTTP and get proxied to a gRPC service.

-- for gRPC stream request parameters, Envoy expects an array of messages, and it returns an array of messages for stream response parameters.
-- No BiDi streaming support
+- Neither solution provide BiDi streaming support

-- There are projects in Go at least that let you serve both HTTP+JSON and gRPC from single service on different ports

 ---